SHOCKERWAVE/Data_Science-150-days/README.md

 - How to use them in Keras

 Layman analogy:
 - Optimizer = study strategy for the network.
 - SGD = slow and steady corrections.
 - Adam = quick learner using memory of past mistakes.

+# Day 75 — Optimizers (SGD, Adam)

+Learned:
+- What optimizers are
+- Why they are needed (efficient learning, faster error reduction)
+- Common types: SGD and Adam
+- How to use them in Keras

+Layman comments:
+- Optimizer = study strategy for the network.
+- SGD = slow and steady corrections.
+- Adam = quick learner using memory of past mistakes.